IBMStreams/streamsx.objectstorage/_docs/01_09-sink-operators.md

 * parquet - when output object is generated in parquet format
 * raw - when output object is generated in the raw format

+See [Supported Storage Format](### Supported Storage Formats) section for more details.

 ### Supported Authentication Schemes
-The operator supports IBM Cloud Identity and Access Management (IAM) and HMAC for authentication.
+The operators support IBM Cloud Identity and Access Management (IAM) and HMAC for authentication.

 For IAM authentication the following authentication parameters should be used:
 * IAMApiKey